roryp/devcal/README.md

 :scroll:**Java Learning Path**

 Start here and learn how you can build, migrate and scale Java applications on Azure using Azure services.
 Use tools and frameworks that you know and love – Spring, Tomcat, WildFly, JBoss, WebLogic, WebSphere, Maven, Gradle, IntelliJ, Eclipse, Jenkins, Terraform and more.
-[Start now](https://docs.microsoft.com/en-gb/learn/paths/java-on-azure/?WT.mc_id=java-00000-ropreddy)
+[Start now](https://docs.microsoft.com/learn/paths/java-on-azure/?WT.mc_id=java-00000-ropreddy)

+:scroll:**Getting Started with Java in VS Code**

+This tutorial helps you set up Visual Studio Code for Java development quickly, via the Coding Pack for Java, and how to write, run and Debug Java applications on it.
+It also covers some advanced features like refactoring and Azure integration.
+[Start now](https://code.visualstudio.com/docs/java/java-tutorial)

 :cinema:**Kroger shares how they Migrated their stock management Java application to Azure at Microsoft Build.**